-Figure S2: Point of Interconnection (POI) Costs by Year of Queue Entry and Fuel (A) Share of projects with nonzero POI costs in the second study.
-(B) Share of projects with nonzero POI costs in the third study.
-(C) Box plot of second study POI costs in \$/kW for projects with nonzero costs.
-(D) Box plot of third study POI costs in \$/kW for projects with nonzero costs.
+Figure S2: POI Costs by Year of Queue Entry and Fuel (A) Share of projects with non-zero POI costs in the second study.
+(B) Share of projects with non-zero POI costs in the third study.
+(C) Box plot of second study POI costs in \$/kW for projects with non-zero costs.
+(D) Box plot of third study POI costs in \$/kW for projects with non-zero costs.

-Figure S3: Point of Interconnection (POI) Costs by Year of Queue Entry and Location Estimated POI costs from the second study for the 1,155 projects that entered the queue in 2008-2018 (A) and the 850 projects that entered the queue in 2019-2020 (B).
+Figure S3: POI Costs by Year of Queue Entry and Location Estimated POI costs from the second study for the 1155 projects that entered the queue in 2008-2018 (A) and the 850 projects that entered the queue in 2019-2020 (B).

-Figure S4: Network Upgrade Costs and Share of Transmission-Owner (TO) Generation Capacity A red dot is a TO with positive share of TO-owned generation capacity.
+Figure S4: Network Upgrade Costs and Share of TO-owned Generation Capacity A red dot is a TO with positive share of TO-owned generation capacity.
 A blue triangle is a TO with no TO-owned generation capacity.
-In (A), the y axis plots, by TO, the mean of an indicator for nonzero network upgrade cost.
-In (B), the y axis plots, by TO, the average of the log of network upgrade cost.
-For TOs with a positive share of TO-owned capacity, we also plot the corresponding 95 percent confidence intervals.
-The sample includes projects queued 2011-2020 (N = 1988).
+In (\mathbf{A}), the y axis plots, by TO, the mean of an indicator for non-zero network upgrade cost.
+In (\mathbf{B}), the y axis plots, by TO, the average of the log of network upgrade cost.
+For TOs with a positive share of TO-owned capacity, we also plot the corresponding 95% confidence intervals.
+The sample includes projects queued from 2011 to 2020 (N=1988).

-Figure S5: Comparison of Study 2 and Study 3 Point of Interconnection (POI) Costs for the Same Project and Predictors of Large Changes.
-(A) Third-study versus second-study network upgrade costs for 701 projects with both studies; excludes 71 projects with at least one cost greater than 300\$/kW.
-(B) Estimated coefficients from a linear probability model predicting the probability of a POI cost change greater than 25 percent between the second and third study (sample mean = 0.52).
+Figure S5: Comparison of Study 2 and Study 3 POI Costs for the Same Project and Predictors of Large Changes.
+(A) Third study versus second study network upgrade costs for 701 projects with both studies; excludes 71 projects with at least one cost greater than 300\$/kW.
+(B) Estimated coefficients from a linear probability model predicting the probability of a POI cost change greater than 25% between the second and third study (sample mean = 0.52).
 Size coefficients are relative to an omitted bin for 0-10 MW.
 POI Change indicates the POI changed between the second and third studies.
 Cost-share group is an indicator for a second study that lists other generators that a project shares network upgrade costs with.
 Network allocation is an indicator for an explicit network upgrade cost in the second study; this cost may be \$0.
 The model controls for fuel type, uprate, year of entry into the queue, state, transmission owner, and voltage.

-Figure S6: Transmission Investment in PJM by Regional Transmission Expansion Plan (RTEP) Year Total spending on transmission investments in PJM's RTEP.
+Figure S6: Transmission Investment in PJM by RTEP Year Total spending on transmission investments in PJM's Regional Transmission Expansion Plan (RTEP).
 Transmission projects are assigned to the year they entered the process-either the date the project was first reviewed by the Transmission Expansion Advisory Committee or its in-service date, whichever is earlier.
-Baseline projects are identified by PJM to address regional reliability or operational needs, and supplemental projects are proposed by individual transmission owners to address local requirements.
+Baseline projects are identified by PJM to address regional reliability or operational needs, while supplemental projects are proposed by individual transmission owners to address local requirements.